KodjoSuprem/french-programmers-keyboard-layout/README.md

 Modified US QWERTY layout with french accents and no dead keys.

-Not perfect and miss some accents (too rarely used to bother).
+Not perfect and miss some accents (too rarely used to bother...).

 Tailored for me so feel free to modify...